IloveNooodles/petani-Isekai/README.md

 | Felicia Sutandijo              | 13520050 |

 ## Spesifikasi

-- GNU Prolog (Windows GUI program or Linux CLI program)
+- GNU Prolog (Windows GUI program or UNIX CLI program)

 ## Cara Menjalankan Program

 1. Install gprolog
-1. Jalankan program dengan command:
+2. For windows go to `http://www.gprolog.org/`
+3. if you are in UNIX based system install it with your package manager (ex: `sudo apt install gprolog` for linux and `brew install gnu-prolog` for mac users)
-`gprolog --consult-file src/main.pl`
+4. Run program with: `gprolog --consult-file src/main.pl`
-1. Untuk memulai program, masukkan command `startGame.` di dalam gprolog.
+5. to start the game type startGame. in the prolog command line

 ## Spesifikasi Tugas Besar

 [Tugas Besar Logika Komputasional – IF2121](https://docs.google.com/document/d/15iaOJ1DnSfNMVwf6HU0i5PdTpW8opQNcFwil6gcQzq4/edit)